LKINSEY/vagalProcessingPipeline/README.md

 # vagalProcessingPipeline
 Processing pipeline that utilizes jnormcorre and cellpose to compress multi photon calcium imaging experiments of the vagal ganglia

+# UPDATE: using labcharts for physiological recordings - see new pip install

 # Installation:
 ```